kilograham/rp2040-doom/README.md

 - Playing a game
 - Completing levels
 - Save/Load game (note these are stored in flash, so will persist across badge power cycles)
-- Muliplayer via I2C (at least with 2 players, should work with up to 4) - see below for wiring
+- Multiplayer via SAO (at least with 2 players, should work with up to 4) - see below for wiring

 ### Things that don't work: